LinusLGL/ProfileEnhancer/README.md

 ## 🙏 Acknowledgments

 - Singapore Department of Statistics for SSIC 2025 and SSO 2024 standards
-- OpenAI for GPT-4o-mini API
+- OpenAI for GPT-5 mini API
 - Streamlit for the amazing framework

 ## 📞 Support